 How do I prepare for endovenous ablation?

 - Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything several hours before your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything several hours before your procedure.
+He or she will tell you which medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners several days before your procedure to prevent bleeding.

 - You may need an ultrasound to help your healthcare provider plan your procedure.
-An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the shape and location of your varicose veins.
 You will need to plan for someone to drive you home from your procedure.

 What will happen during endovenous ablation?

 - You may be given local anesthesia to numb the surgery area.
-With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
+With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
 You may also be given IV sedation to help you relax during the procedure.
-If your healthcare provider is using a laser, he will give you eye glasses to wear during the procedure to protect your eyes.

 - Your healthcare provider may make a small cut in your skin.
-He will insert a small catheter through your skin and into your vein.
+He or she will insert a small catheter through your skin and into your vein.
 Your healthcare provider will send laser or radiofrequency energy through the catheter and heat your vein.
-The heat will burn and close your vein to stop blood flow.
+The heat will close your vein to stop blood flow.
 Your varicose veins will shrink and stop bulging under your skin.
 Your healthcare provider will remove the catheter.
-He will place a small bandage over your incision.
+He or she will place a small bandage over your incision.

-- You may spend a night in the hospital to monitor the circulation in your leg.
+- You may spend a night in the hospital so the circulation in your leg can be monitored.
 You may need to wear compression stockings.
 The stockings are tight and put pressure on your legs.
 This improves blood flow and helps prevent clots.
 You may need an ultrasound within 72 hours to look at your veins and check for blood clots.
 Your healthcare provider may tell you to start your normal activities immediately after endovenous ablation.
-He may also tell you to avoid air travel or prolonged sitting.
+He or she may also tell you to avoid air travel or sitting for long periods of time.

 - You may have mild to moderate pain.
 You may have mild to severe bruising.
-Ask your healthcare provider will tell you how to treat pain and bruising.
+Your healthcare provider will tell you how to treat pain and bruising.